roman-milk/roman-milk.github.io/our-first-swing-sheris-pov.md

+===

- ****** Our First Swing: Sheri's POV ****** byTx_Tall_Tales© I leaned back and Steve took advantage of my position, to stick his fat cock back in my mouth.
+I leaned back and Steve took advantage of my position, to stick his fat cock back in my mouth.
 I felt like a porn queen.
 Fucked in the ass and mouth, while my starlet friend encouraged the men who were using me.
 I could almost feel the cameras on me and imagined a room full of men watching me pleasure these two cocks.

  Lisa had her head next to mine, and was whispering to me, encouraging me to take Steve's cock deeper.
 She tilted my head back with her hands, straightening out the path down my throat.